 Seeds can be donated before the Free the Seeds! fair.
 Drop-off locations are Kalispell, Columbia Falls, and Whitefish libraries and The Good Seed Company in Whitefish.
 Look for the box near the entrance marked Free the Seeds!
 You can also bring your saved seeds on the day of the fair.

 Please label your donations with as much of the following information as possible:

 - Common name and variety

 - Year seeds were collected

 - Where they were grown and who grew them (aka the seed source)

 What can I take?

+For the 2021 seed swap we’re doing a pre-packaged giveaway bundle of seeds instead of an in-person seed swap.
 Seeds will be prepackaged in quantities ideal for the average garden.
-Please take only one packet of any variety.
 While we would love to have everyone bring seeds to swap, our goal is that nobody will go away empty-handed, even if you don’t have seeds to contribute.